MaxMaeder/DriveBackupV2/DriveBackup/styleguide.md

 ```
 ##### Throw appropriate exception types
 Let your API users obey [catch narrow exceptions](#catch-narrow-exceptions), don't throw Exception.
-Even if you are calling another naughty API that throws Exception, at least hide that so it doesn't
+Even if you are calling another naughty API that throws Exception, at least hide that, so it doesn't
 bubble up even further.
 You should also make an effort to hide implementation details from your
 callers when it comes to exceptions.